 As consumer awareness increases, some retailers such as Aldi, Coles and Woolworths have also introduced their own certified chocolate and cocoa offerings.

-What's considered ethical might be different for different people.
-For the purposes of this article, we're applying the term to those chocolate products that have been certified by one of the primary certification bodies available in Australia: Rainforest Alliance, Fairtrade, and Cocoa Horizons.
+What’s considered ethical might be different for different people.
+For the purposes of this article, we’re applying the term to those chocolate products that have been certified by one of the primary certification bodies available in Australia: Rainforest Alliance, Fairtrade, or Cocoa Horizons.

 While certification may not be perfect, it is often a positive step towards sustainability, especially when included as a part of other initiatives.